dgra-cam/dgra-website/content/docs/lore/map.md

 KC
 : King's Court, the blocks neighbour to Darwin Green, located around Burlton Road, Yeoman Drive, and Lawrence Weaver Road

+The Livies
+: At the south corner of Darwin Green, The Livies Pavilion is to be restored and converted into a Kinder Cafe

 LWR
 : Lawrence Weaver Road